chrismcginlay/eduduck/INSTALL.md

 $local:~/deploy_tools fab provision:host=roberta@example.com:7822

-or, if this is a development box you are preparing
+or, if this is a development box you are preparing (but note, this script installs stuff not needed for dev such as nginx)

 $local:~/deploy_tools fab provision:host=sue@localhost